ScottWales/swc-climatedata/_episodes/03-performance.md

 Operate on less data at once - rather than load a bunch of files to average them together, load them one at a time, close them when done

 Xarray can also automatically split data into chunks, only working on a bit of the whole field at a time
- * Will also do some parallelisation, but can only read serially
+ * Will also do some parallelisation, but can only read serially, so won't make reads faster!

 > ## Example: Chunking 0.25 degree ocean data
 > What are the benefits of chunking with really big files (not using OPENDAP here!)